PetraMMM/aws-reStart-Journey/Labs/Python/README.md

-# Python Programming Labs: From Basics to Bioinformatics
+# My Python Programming Journey: From Basics to Bioinformatics

-This repository contains a comprehensive series of Python scripts developed during the "Introduction to Programming" labs.
-The projects progress from fundamental data types to complex real-world applications, including bioinformatics analysis, cryptography, and system administration.

-## Development Environment
-All labs in this repository were developed and tested using **AWS Cloud9**.
-* **IDE:** Cloud-based integrated development environment (IDE) for writing, running, and debugging code.
-* **Terminal:** Used the built-in browser-based shell for executing scripts and managing files.
-* **Collaboration:** Utilized Cloud9's features for seamless code editing and execution within the AWS ecosystem.
+This repository contains a collection of Python projects and labs I completed to build my programming foundation.
+I developed all of these scripts using **AWS Cloud9**, using its cloud-based IDE and integrated terminal to write, test, and debug my code.

 ---

 ## Core Fundamentals
-Exploring the building blocks of Python syntax and data handling.
+In these initial labs, I focused on the essential building blocks of Python:
-* **Numeric Data Types:** Working with `int`, `float`, `complex`, and `bool`.
+* **I worked with Numeric Data Types:** I explored `int`, `float`, `complex`, and `bool` types within the Python shell to understand how the language handles mathematical data.
-* **String Manipulation:** Practiced concatenation, user input retrieval, and output formatting.
-* **Math Operations:** Utilizing Python's ability to process large datasets and perform arithmetic.
+* **I manipulated Strings:** I practiced concatenating strings, taking user input, and formatting output to create interactive scripts.
+* **I categorized Values:** I created programs that mixed different data types in a list and used `for` loops and `print()` functions to iterate through and identify them.

 ## Data Collections & Composite Types
-Managing data efficiently using Python’s built-in collection types.
+I learned how to organize data efficiently using Python's collection structures:
-* **Collections:** Implementation of `Lists`, `Tuples`, and `Dictionaries`.
+* **I implemented Collections:** I used `Lists`, `Tuples`, and `Dictionaries` to store and manage related data points.
-* **Categorizing Values:** Using `for` loops to iterate through and identify types within mixed-data lists.
-* **Composite Data Types:** Creating nested structures (e.g., a dictionary inside a list) to manage complex data (the "Turducken" approach).
+* **I created Composite Data Types:** I built complex "Turducken-style" data structures, where I nested a dictionary inside a list to manage multi-layered information.

 ## Control Flow & Logic
-Building dynamic programs that respond to data and user input.
+I developed scripts that can make decisions and repeat tasks:
-* **Conditionals:** Using `if`, `elif`, and `else` statements for decision-making.
+* **I used Conditionals:** I implemented `if`, `elif`, and `else` statements to create different execution paths based on specific conditions.
-* **Loops:** Implementing `while` loops for conditional repetition and `for` loops for sequence iteration.
+* **I used Loops:** I utilized both `while` loops for conditional repetition and `for` loops for iterating over data sequences.

-## Case Study: Human Insulin Analysis
+## 🧬 Case Study: Human Insulin Analysis
-Applying Python to scientific computing and bioinformatics.
+One of the highlights of my learning was applying Python to biological data.
-* **Sequence Extraction:** Retrieving protein sequences from raw preproinsulin data.
+* **I processed Insulin Sequences:** I retrieved the protein sequence of human insulin from preproinsulin and used string manipulation to clean the data.
-* **Molecular Weight:** Calculating weights using numeric types and string manipulation.
+* **I calculated Molecular Weight:** I assigned variables to represent the weight of insulin and performed math operations to find the total molecular weight.
-* **Net Charge Calculation:** Using pKa values, amino acid counts, and loops to calculate the net charge of insulin from pH 0 to pH 14.
+* **I calculated Net Charge:** I created a dictionary of pKa values and used a `while` loop to calculate the net charge of insulin across a pH scale of 0 to 14.

-## Cryptography: Caesar Cipher
-Practicing modular programming and user-defined functions.
-* **Functions:** Created reusable logic for encryption and decryption.
-* **Logic:** Implemented a shift-based cipher to protect messages by moving characters along the alphabet.

-## System Administration & Modules
+## 🔐 Cryptography & System Admin
-Interacting with the operating system and external files.
+I explored how Python interacts with the system and handles security:
-* **File Handling & JSON:** Using the `json` module to load and parse insulin data from external files.
+* **I built a Caesar Cipher:** I wrote user-defined functions to implement a Caesar cipher, allowing me to encrypt and decrypt messages by shifting alphabet positions.
-* **System Commands:** Utilizing `os.system()` and `subprocess.run()` to execute Bash commands directly from Python scripts within the Cloud9 terminal.
+* **I performed System Administration:** I used the `os` and `subprocess` modules to run Linux Bash commands directly from my Python scripts.
-* **Modular Programming:** Organizing code into modules for better scalability.
+* **I handled JSON Files:** I used the `json` module to open and parse external data files to retrieve specific insulin information.

-## Debugging & Optimization
+## 🐞 Debugging & Testing
-Ensuring code reliability and fixing logic errors.
+I prioritized code reliability by learning how to troubleshoot effectively:
-* **Python Debugger (pdb):** Stepping through code to inspect variables and program flow.
+* **I used the Python Debugger (pdb):** I used `pdb` to step through my scripts line-by-line, allowing me to inspect variables and track the flow of execution.
-* **Caesar Cipher Debugging:** Identifying and fixing flaws in logic within the encryption functions using the interactive debugger.
+* **I debugged the Caesar Cipher:** I specifically used the debugger to find and fix logic flaws in my encryption program to ensure it functioned perfectly.

 ---

-## How to Use
+## 🚀 How to Run my Projects
-1.  **Environment Setup:** These scripts are optimized for **AWS Cloud9**.
-You can run them in any Python 3 environment, but ensure you have terminal access for the System Administration labs.
-2.  **Clone the repository:**
+1.  **Clone this repo:**
     ```bash
     git clone [https://github.com/your-username/your-repo-name.git](https://github.com/your-username/your-repo-name.git)
     ```
-3.  **Run a script:**
+2.  **Navigate to a lab folder:**
     ```bash
+    cd lab-directory-name
+    ```
+3.  **Run the script:**
+    ```bash
     python3 script_name.py
     ```

-## 💻 Requirements
+## 🛠 Skills & Tools
-* Python 3.x
+* **Languages:** Python 3, Bash
-* AWS Cloud9 (preferred) or any Linux-based environment
+* **IDE:** AWS Cloud9
-* Standard Library Modules: `os`, `subprocess`, `json`, `pdb`
+* **Libraries:** `json`, `os`, `subprocess`, `pdb`